 Those that are considering the purchase of a flying probe test system today must make strategically important and often not obvious choicesconcerning the system architecture strictly depending on the test requirements of the customer himself.
 To choose the most suitable architecture, it is important to know, with good approximation, what and how is to be tested, but it is often enough to have a couple of clear ideas that serve to orient the choice towards the best solution.

-MANUFACTURING, REPAIR, REVERSE ENGINEERING, PROTOTYPING and NEW PRODUCT INTRODUCTION (NPI), are typically the 4 environments where the Pilot 4D solutions are implemented.
+MANUFACTURING, REPAIR, REVERSE ENGINEERING, PROTOTYPING and NEW PRODUCT INTRODUCTION (NPI), are typically the environments where PILOT NEXT>Series are implemented.

-The Seica VIP platform software, VIVA, common to all of the Pilot4D systems, allows a completely versatile test approach, from simple ICT to functional tests, from automatic, net-oriented tests to the reconstruction of the data and electrical schematics of boards coming from the field.
+The Seica VIP platform software, VIVA, common to all of the PILOT NEXT>Series systems, allows a completely versatile test approach, from simple ICT to functional tests, from automatic, net-oriented tests to the reconstruction of the data and electrical schematics of boards coming from the field.

 REPAIR: There are different types of requirements for diagnosing faulty boards, depending on the characteristics of the boards themselves and the specific repair situation (manufacturing defects, field returns, repair depot, etc.).

-PROTOTYPING AND NPI: by exploiting the versatility of the Pilot4D hardware and software, it is possible to obtain immediate data from the testing of prototypes, avoiding costs and time for building preliminary fixtures or test benches, ensuring maximum fault coverage in the minimum time.
+PROTOTYPING AND NPI: by exploiting the versatility of the PILOT NEXT>Series hardware and software, it is possible to obtain immediate data from the testing of prototypes, avoiding costs and time for building preliminary fixtures or test benches, ensuring maximum fault coverage in the minimum time.

 The dimension of time in the test of electronic boards and modules has a multi-faceted effect on the efficiency of the test process.
 It is fundamental in determining the added value it brings to the final product, which is paramount in today’s extremely competitive global market.